01204 36 50 80 weekdays 9:30am - 5pm

-The holiday letting business is full of unexpected events and sometimes there’s no knowing what’s going to happen next.
-This inevitably means you’ll have to deal with booking cancellations and refund requests at some point due to bereavement, illness, the weather, airlines collapsing or pandemics.
+The holiday letting business is full of unexpected events and there’s no knowing what’s going to happen next.
+This inevitably means you’ll have to deal with booking cancellations and refund requests due to bereavement, illness, the weather or pandemics.

-Here we provide some tips on how to manage guests cancelling their cottage holiday.
+Therefore, to minimise the impact we provide some tips on how to anticipate and manage guests cancelling their cottage holiday.

 Have a clear cancellation policy in place

-The secret to handling cancellations professionally is to think ahead.
-Nobody wants to cancel a holiday but booking cancellations will inevitably happen.
-So, make sure your cancellation policy for direct bookings is clearly outlined in your terms and conditions to protect you.
+The secret to handling booking cancellations professionally is to plan ahead.
+Nobody wants to cancel their holiday, but unexpected cancellations will inevitably happen.
+To avoid disputes and protect your income, you should ensure your cancellation policy for direct bookings is clearly outlined in your booking terms and conditions so guests are aware of what refund they may get.

 How to reply to booking cancellations

-When you reply be understanding and if necessary, offer condolence or sympathy – but don’t lose sight of the fact that a cancellation can mean lost income for you.
+When you reply, be understanding and if necessary, offer condolence or sympathy – but don’t lose sight of the fact that a cancellation can mean lost income for you.
+Stick to your booking cancellation terms and conditions.

 Sample booking cancellation reply email